 Choirs: create your own dedicated page on this website

 You can now create a dedicated page on this site for your choir.
 The intention is that you can make a list of the pieces you are preparing for your next concert (or two), and create links directly to the pages concerned (NOTE: Please don’t place actual soundfiles on your page).
 Your members just enter the name of your choir in the Search Box and they will see your choir page in the list of results.
 They then just click on an item to be taken directly to the page holding the rehearsal files.
-They will need to be logged in to see the actual sound files.
+They will need to be logged in to see in-copyright sound files.
 The rest of the site is open to them as normal.

-For those who do have a website it does offer an alternative method of linking to my pages: just place a single link on your site to your dedicated page on my site.
+For those who do have a website it does offer an alternative additional method of linking to my pages: just place a single link on your site to your dedicated page on my site.

 How to apply